nuuuwan/news_lk3_data/README.md

 He added that 6,689 cases of dengue have been reported in the last 18 days of this year alone.

-IMF & Sri Lanka: Tax reforms and fiscal discipline seen as key to overcoming the crisis

-Navy seized Rs.
-1.6 BILLION worth of Heroin in major drug bust on High Seas

 ◼️

 [Data](articles/916aa839.json)